stevenhankin/image-processing-server/README.md

 ## Additional

-Some extra features introduced into this project
+I've introduced some extra features into this project

 ### Tests

-If you're feeling up to it, refactor the course RESTapi to make a request to your newly provisioned image server.
+Mocha/Chai test cases have been setup to test the `/filteredimage` endpoint and are also configured to use TypeScript

 ### Custom Domain Name